 Central clearing mutualizes the risk of default.
-This setup suffers from adverse selection and moral hazard problems.
+In the case of a large enough default, the guarantee fund (which is paid into by all clearing members of the clearinghouse) and equity will be used to cover losses.
+This suffers from adverse selection (firms selecting more risky contracts to be cleared) and moral hazard (firms not taking appropriate risk-control measures after entering into a contract) problems as the counterparties entering into the contract do not bear the full costs of default.
 Clearinghouses try to mitigate this risk through margining and monitoring of members’ financial conditions and trading positions.
 However, if clearinghouses are not able to perfectly perform this function, clearing could increase the riskiness of the market.
-Measuring the impact of the clearing mandate on the risk-taking behavior of firms (including the riskiness of the trading positions they enter) are also be an important area of study.
+Measuring the impact of the clearing mandate on the risk-taking behavior of firms (including the riskiness of the trading positions they enter) are also important area of study.

+Last sentence – above - is good!

 If central clearing lowers costs, reduces volatility, and mitigates counterparty risk, it is likely to lead to more trading in the market.
 Examining the impact of the clearing mandate on the size (volume or dollar volume) and scope (number and type of participants) of the swaps market would are also an important area of study.

+Another possible question: Does the clearing house creates barriers to entry?

 It is important to discuss the possible metrics that could be used for each of the above.
-For price volatility, period (e.g., daily, weekly, monthly) standard deviation or coefficient of variation is a common measure.
+For price volatility, period (e.g., daily, weekly, monthly) standard deviation or coefficient of variation is a common measure (add more; why not include entropy as well – then compare results).
 For trade costs, bid-ask spreads are a common measure.
 For riskiness, value-at-risk (VaR) and expected shortfall (ES) are common measures.
 For market size and scope, dollar volume, ticket volume and notional outstanding are common measures of market size.
 Number of traders is a common measure of market scope.

+I understand what it is after looking but needs to be defined

+Also, do you need to add in addition to number of traders, volumes of each??

 Review of literature